-In Cubs Class we believe that your child’s learning is a partnership between home and school and we offer a library of resources available for parents to use at home with their child.
+In Pre-school and Cubs Class we believe that your child’s learning is a partnership between home and school.

 Please take a look at ' A Parents Guide'

-Please take a look at the photographs showing a day in the life of a reception child in Cubs Class.
+Please take a look at the photographs showing a day in the life of children in Early years.

 At Guyhirn Primary School we look at what underpins learning and development in all areas and how your child engages with other people and the environment, supporting your child to be an effective and motivated learner.
 We consider how your child learns through the Characteristics of Learning -through playing and exploring, active learning, and creating and thinking critically.

 The Early Years foundation stage is split into Prime and specific areas of learning.